MarounHaddad/Classifying-restaurants-by-state/README.md

 - **Tip**: Has the list of tips written by the users for restaurants and the reactions they received.
 - **Checkin**: Has the list of visits per restaurant.

-We further focalize on the data of Montreal alone for the analysis that would help us deduce our features for the eventual training of the models.
+We further focalize on the data of Montreal (Table 2) for the analysis that would help us deduce our features for the eventual training of the models.

 <p align="center">
 <img  width="65%" src="https://github.com/MarounHaddad/Classifying-restaurants-by-state/blob/main/images/kdd.png">
 </p>
 <p align="center"  ><em>Figure 2 - KDD inspired workflow.</em></p>

+We loosely follow the KDD (Knowledge Data Discovery) workflow for data mining [], Figure 2.
+We first start by focalizing on a subset of data.
+Subsequently, we perform a series of queries to develop our knowledge and further our understanding of the different factors that affect the state of the restaurants.
+This acquired knowledge would allow us to properly engineer the features for training our models.
+After building our training dataset, we clean it and reduce its dimensionality.
+Next, we search for the best-performing models and parameters.
+Finally, we extract patterns from the data and visualize our results.

 ## Analysis and Feature engineering

+We perform a series of queries on the data and deduce the features that would help the training of our models.

 <p align="center">
 <img  src="https://github.com/MarounHaddad/Classifying-restaurants-by-state/blob/main/images/goldensquarevsvieuxport.png">
 </p>
 <p align="center"  ><em>Figure 3- Percentage of closed restaurants in the Golden Square area of Montreal Vs the Old Port.</em></p>

+First, we start by looking at the stability of the different regions in Montreal.
+By stability, we mean the percentage of restaurants that are closed in a certain region.
+We divide Montreal into regions that we denote by zones according to the first part of the postal codes in the area (Example, Old Port: H2Y).
+We notice that some areas are stable, with a low number of closed restaurants, while others have a higher number of closures, Figure 3.

 <p align="center">
 <img  width="65%" src="https://github.com/MarounHaddad/Classifying-restaurants-by-state/blob/main/images/zonepourcentage.png">